httptoolkit/httptoolkit-website/src/docs/guides/android.md

 In each case, the initial configuration includes a certificate fingerprint, to verify that the HTTP Toolkit instance we connect to is the correct one, and that our HTTPS MITM is not itself MITM'd.

-When connecting, HTTP Toolkit checks that this CA certificate is trusted on the device, and prompts to install it as a user-installed certificate if not.
-It also prompts for permission to register as a VPN, to allow it to intercept traffic as described above.
+When connecting, HTTP Toolkit checks that this CA certificate is trusted on the device, and prompts to install it as a user-installed certificate if not, using the standard [Android APIs](https://developer.android.com/reference/android/security/KeyChain#createInstallIntent()) to do so.

+Then app also prompts for permission to register as a VPN, to allow it to intercept traffic, as described above.
 Once complete, the VPN activates, intercepting all traffic, and a notification is shown whilst this is active.

+When the VPN is stopped, the CA remains installed (as a 'user-installed CA') indefinitely.
+This is not a significant security risk, as your CA certificate is unique to you, and the key is stored only on the computer with HTTP Toolkit installed (and never shared), so it can only used by your own HTTP Toolkit interception.
+That said, the certificate can be removed or disabled manually from 'Trusted Credentials' in your device settings, if required.

-When the VPN is stopped, the CA remains installed indefinitely, although it will not be trusted by most apps by default unless they opt-in.
-The VPN remains registered but inactive.
-The VPN cannot activate silently, and both can be removed manually from the device settings if necessary.
-This is enforced by Android's own VPN system, which kills the VPN service within seconds if it is ever running without an attached persistent notification, and also shows a separate key icon and warning in your notifications whilst any VPN is active on the device.
+The VPN also remains registered, but inactive.
+The VPN can also be removed manually from the device settings, if necessary, and cannot activate silently.
+This is enforced by Android's own VPN system, which kills the VPN service within seconds if it is ever running without an attached persistent notification, and also shows a separate key icon and warning in your notification area whilst any VPN is active on the device.

 ### ADB interception